autodidaddict/crafteriffic-art-site/content/portfolio/work4.md

 weight = 4
 +++

-Available - Daisies in a vase.
-Oils on canvas.
+Daisies in a vase 12x24 Oils on canvas $130